DynamiQ: Accelerating Gradient Synchronization using Compressed Multi-hop All-reduce: Introduction

 \setlist[itemize]{ leftmargin=1.5em, labelsep=0.3em } \setlist[enumerate]{ leftmargin=1.5em, labelsep=0.3em }

-Ideally, we would quantize each coordinate with a number of bits based on its magnitude.
-However, this would impose significant challenges: \begin{itemize} \item Communicating each entry’s quantized bit width would add prohibitive overhead. \item Arbitrary quantized widths can break byte alignment, preventing efficient fused kernels. \item Aperiodic widths harm memory coalescing.
+Ideally, we would quantize each coordinate with a number of bits based on its magnitude. \mbox{However, this imposes several challenges:} \begin{itemize} \item Communicating each entry’s quantized bit width would add prohibitive overhead. \item Arbitrary quantized widths can break byte alignment, preventing efficient fused kernels. \item Aperiodic widths harm memory coalescing.
 Moreover, offset metadata also significantly increases the memory and bandwidth overheads. \item Varying the bit allocation along the aggregation path requires repacking and hinders performance, as this cannot be done efficiently in a fused kernel. \end{itemize}

 Instead, our framework works as follows. \sys joins consecutive entries into small \emph{groups} (e.g., 16 entries), which are then further formed into \emph{super-groups} (e.g., 16 groups).
 Groups and super-groups share metadata; groups have a shared scale parameter, and all entries in a super-group use the same bitwidth.
 This approach provides a good balance between bit allocation flexibility (from varying the group size) and metadata overhead. \sys performs an initial lightweight all-reduce call to collect necessary statistics about super-groups.
 This enables all workers to agree on the bit allocation, which then remains fixed throughout the aggregation.
 Further, all workers then reorder the super-groups according to their bit allocation, which enables fused kernel invocations on sequential data in the main all-reduce.